Ozu Moreira

-He is the captain and briefly the head coach of the Japanese national team, having gained Japanese citizenship in 2012.
-He won the Silver and Golden Balls at FIFA World Cups and is known as one of the best defenders in beach soccer history.
+Born in Brazil, he is the captain of the Japan national team, having gained Japanese citizenship in 2012.
+He has won the Silver and Golden Balls at FIFA World Cups and is known as one of the best defenders in beach soccer history.
 He is particularly known for his towering presence and powerful long-range free kicks.
 In 2019, he became the first Japanese player to score over 100 international goals.

 Biography

 Early life

-Ozu was born in Rio de Janeiro, Brazil and began playing beach soccer aged six on the beaches of Copacabana, growing up playing with future members of the Brazilian national team including Rafinha, Bokinha and Mauricinho.
+Ozu was born in Rio de Janeiro, Brazil and began playing beach soccer aged six on the beaches of Copacabana, growing up playing with future members of the Brazil national team including Rafinha, Bokinha and Mauricinho.
 Aged 10, Ozu's beach soccer school accepted an invite to play an exhibition match before a Brazil match at Copacabana arena which was watched by 5,000 people.
-As a child, Ozu played association football including joining Vasco da Gama aged 14 and was scouted on numerous occasions but living minutes from the beach and watching beach soccer regularly on TV was the inspiration for Ozu to decide to pursue becoming a beach soccer professional, aged 16.
+As a child, Ozu played association football including joining Vasco da Gama aged 14 and was scouted on numerous occasions but living minutes from the beach and watching beach soccer regularly on TV was the inspiration for Ozu to pursue becoming a beach soccer professional, aged 16.
 In 2004, at 18, he signed his first beach soccer contract, with São Paulo.

-Becoming Japanese
+Japanese citizenship

-Ozu has stated that he never had the ambition to play for the Brazilian national team.
+Ozu has stated that he never had the ambition to play for the Brazil national team.
 Instead, his dream was to live abroad, learn about a new culture and compete as a beach soccer player there.

 In 2006, he moved to Germany and briefly played there.
 In 2007, aged 21, he accepted an offer to play for Lequios in Okinawa, Japan.
 Despite having no experience with Japanese culture, he immediately adapted to the way of life and, thanks to his experience of the cordiality of the Japanese people, fell in love with the country.
 In 2009, Lequios relocated from Okinawa to Tokyo and Ozu followed suit.
-There, he met with fellow Brazilian and naturalised Japanese, Ruy Ramos, then coach of the Japanese national team.
+There, he met with fellow Brazilian and naturalised Japanese, Ruy Ramos, then coach of the Japan national team.
 In spite of offers to play for Brazil, Ozu expressed to Ramos his desire to also gain Japanese citizenship so that he could play for Japan, the country of his "heart".
 Ramos decided to help him.
-Ozu subsequently learnt to be fluent in the Japanese language and after five mandatory years of living in Japan, he acquired citizenship on 12 December 2012 and dropped the name of Osmar for Ozu; he was immediately called up to the Japanese national team.
+Ozu subsequently learnt to be fluent in the Japanese language and after five mandatory years of living in Japan, he acquired citizenship on 12 December 2012 and dropped the name of Osmar for Ozu; he was immediately called up to the Japan national team.